LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-2-Getting-into-some-code.md

 ```
 func (r *runner) Next(input rune) {
+   if r.current == nil {
+      return
+   }

-   // move along transitions
+   // move to next matching transition
    r.current = r.current.firstMatchingTransition(input)
 }
 ```

 All this does is change the `r.current` state to the state pointed to by the first matching transition of the current state.
+If `r.current` is `nil`, that means that the FSM has already fallen into a `fail` state, and so should do nothing.

-This logic is implemented on a method of the `State` struct, so let's implement that now.
+The logic for finding the first matching transition is implemented on a method of the `State` struct, so let's implement that now.

 ```
 func (s *State) firstMatchingTransition(input rune) destination {